sumayyashafiq4334-ss/aurex-web-internship-sumayya/README.md

 - VS code
 - Git
 - GitHub
+##How to Run the Project Locally
+- Download or clone the repository.
+- Open the project folder.
+- Open index.html in a web browser such as Google Chrome.
 ## Key learnings and difficulties/blockers encountered :
 - Learned the basic structure of an HTML webpage.
 - Learned how to use headings, paragraphs, lists, and images in HTML.